PHA board

 He sits as a member of Ards and North Down borough Council and has held several positions of authority including Vice Chair of the Regeneration Committee, Member of the Corporate Committee and Member of the Council Audit Committee.
 He is the current Deputy Mayor of Ards and North Down and serves on the board of the Northern Community Leisure Trust and the YMCA Bangor.

-John Patrick is Policy Officer of the trade union, Unison.
-He was appointed to the trade union member post on the PHA Board.
+John Patrick is Policy Officer of the trade union, Unison Northern Ireland.
+He was appointed to the trade union member position on the PHA Board in 2018.

 John Patrick is a member of the Northern Ireland Committee of the Irish Congress of Trade Unions.
-In 2020 he joined the Executive of the voluntary organisation NIACRO.
+He is a part-time Associate Lecturer in Law with the Open University.
+He has previously been a member of the Executive of the voluntary organisation NIACRO.

 Anne Henderson